 You don’t like sponsored posts.

-That is what I used to write about when I started almost five years ago.
+Do-it-yourself home improvement (on a budget) is what I used to write about when I started blogging almost five years ago.

-No one wants to see me write about a blue door or a wreath made out of saccharine or a magazine rack made out of an old baby crib WHICH IS REALLY DAMN COOL.
+But now, no one wants to see me write about a blue door or a wreath made of saccharine or a magazine rack made of an old baby crib WHICH IS REALLY DAMN COOL.

-It is so sad it makes me wanna cry, want to know why?
+It is so sad it makes me want to cry, want to know why?

 Because it means it’s all coming to a close.